digicosmos86/growthings-lessons/content/unit1/lesson1.md

 +++
-title = "Course Overview and Intro to Python" date =  2018-02-26T14:20:00-05:00 weight = 5
+title = "Overview of Greenhouses and Intro to Python" date =  2018-02-26T14:20:00-05:00 weight = 5
 pre = "<b>Lesson 1. </b>"